nikhilkumaragarwal-shyftlabs/code-act-mcp/README.md

 ```bash
 python agentrun-api/src/api/main.py
 ```
-- The server will listen on port 3456 by default (SSE transport).
+- The server will listen on port 3000 by default (SSE transport), but this can be configured via the `PORT` environment variable.
 - The MCP tool `execute_code` will be available for clients.
 - **Note:** By default, the server looks for a container named `agentrun-api_python_runner_1`.
 If you want to use a different name, set the `CONTAINER_NAME` environment variable before starting the server.